Sharon Kinne: Arrest and investigation

 Police were able to rule out the .22 caliber pistol that had killed James as the murder weapon in Patricia's death; that gun was still in the possession of the sheriff's office.
 However, a man who worked with Sharon admitted to having secretly purchased a new .22 caliber pistol at her request in the beginning of May.
 Police were unable to locate the gun in question when they searched her house, though they did find an empty box that they believed had once held a gun.
-Sharon at first claimed to investigators that she had lost the gun on a trip to Washington, then stated simply that the gun had disappeared.
+Sharon at first claimed to investigators that she had lost the gun on a trip to Washington State, then stated simply that the gun had disappeared.
 Walter was taken into custody on June 2 as a material witness to the case and was freed the same day on US$2,000 bond.

-The initial autopsy performed on Patricia was criticized by police and prosecutors, who felt that the recovery of bullets and the testing of stomach contents should have been done.
+The initial autopsy performed on Patricia was criticized by police and prosecutors, who felt that the recovery of bullets and a testing of stomach contents should have been done.
 Dr. Hugh Owens, who had performed the autopsy, argued that he had recovered one of the presumed three bullets present in the body, and that because the body had been "prepared" by an undertaker prior to autopsy, any chemical tests on stomach contents would have been useless.
 Owens did add when asked that he had not seen any food apparent in the stomach at autopsy.
 Patricia's body was exhumed on June 17 in order to collect the bullets that had been left behind at the original autopsy, as well as to gather what samples of tissue and stomach contents were possible.

-Sharon's arraignment on July 11 resulted in denial of bail, but the Kansas City Court of Appeals struck down the ruling days later based on the prosecution's reliance on circumstantial evidence.
+Sharon's arraignment on July 11 resulted in denial of bail, but the Missouri Court of Appeals struck down the ruling days later based on the prosecution's reliance on circumstantial evidence.
 She was freed on US$24,000 (worth US$ in 2013 dollars) bond on July 18.
 After a delay in her trial date due to her advanced pregnancy, Sharon gave birth to a daughter she named Marla Christine on January 16, 1961.